feedm3/event-guru-backend/README.md

 - AWS credentials as environment variables
 - A .env file with all variables from the .env.example
 - For tests a .env.test file with all variables from the .env.example
+- Enable TTL on the `event-guru-events-cache` dynamodb table

 ### Mail with AWS SES